I started a diary!

 It explains a project yet unresolved.
 If this goes wrong, this could be about as embarrassing as anything I have ever done.
 I am almost finished building a float for the 4th of July parade, and the car I’m building it on still isn’t quite reliable.
 Can you imagine being stranded in the middle of a huge parade?
 With a message involving the Pilgrims and the Bible?

-Almost every day I thought it was fixed, only to have a problem later.
+Almost every day I thought the car was fixed, only to have a problem later.
 Share with me this “adventure”.

 June, not sure of the date